Chiang Rai is situated in Northern Thailand, about an hour from the famous Golden triangle, which marks the border between Thailand, Laos and Myanmar.

-I will also recommend 'Heaven Burger' which gave me the best burger and sweet potato fries I’ve ever had in Asia all for around £2.50.
+Before you go, I'd recommend 'Heaven Burger' which treated me to the best burger and sweet potato fries that I’ve ever had in Asia - all for around £2.50.
 It’ a small cafe, so you might have to wait for a seat, but oh my god- IT’s WORTH IT!
 Seriously a pretty damn great burger!

-I suggest a budget of around $30 per day and that’s comfortable!
+I'd suggest a budget of around $30 per day and that’s comfortable!

 A natural choice would be to visit Pai or Chiang Mai after your adventures in Chiang Rai.
-They both offer so much to see and do and are super easy to get to.
+They both offer so much to see and do and are super easy to get to!

 I hope you’ve found this guide on the top things to do in Chiang Rai useful and if you’ve got any further questions or comments, then simply leave a comment below.